Gullskatten/dpf-templates/README.md

-# dpf-templates
+# Data Protection Fortification
-Templates to be used when performing Data Protection Fortification (data-centric threat modelling)
+This repository includes templates to be used when performing Data Protection Fortification (data-centric threat modelling) on a data source.